ArunasFalcon/IntuneFirewallRulesMigration/README.md

 - For the rules import, you must manually run Connect-MgGraph to connect to a tenant in the same PowerShell session in which you will be running this script
 - For the rules import, the account used to connect to graph API must have sufficient permission to create firewall profiles

+The export outputs empty rules.
+These should be removed before importing.

 # Exporting firewall rules

 Export-FirewallRules.ps1 -OperationMode Export -includeLocalRules <$true/$false> -RulesFile 'C:\tmp\file-to-dump-the-rules.json'